Denmark at the 1896 Summer Olympics

 Three athletes from Denmark competed in five sports at the 1896 Summer Olympics in Athens.
 Two of the three combined to win a gold medal, two silvers, and three bronzes, while Eugen Schmidt earned no medals.
 Viggo Jensen contributed one of each color, while Holger Nielsen earned the second silver and two bronzes.
 Shooting and weightlifting were Denmark's most successful sports.
 Denmark had 15 entries in 12 events, winning six medals.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.